ramnathv/corise-r-for-ds/notes/week-01/03-importing-data/03-importing-data.md

 The `unzip()` function is used to extract information about the contents of the zip file, with the `list = TRUE` argument specified to only list the files within the zip file, rather than extracting them.
+The `head()` function is used to display the first 6 rows (by default) of an object.
+In this case, it will show the first 6 rows of the `files` object.
+If you wanted to see the first 10 rows instead, you could add a second argument to the `head()` function, e.g., `head(file, n = 10)`.

 Looking at the `files` object, it seems like the data is stored as multiple text files, one for each year.